mbwong/mbwong.github.com/_posts/2013-09-13-things-i-read-often.md

 __Dave Eggers - ["Interview with the Harvard Advocate."][eggers]__

-In this interview, Eggers reminds us why we shouldn't worry about what other people think and, even more importantly, why we shouldn't be dismissive of others.
+In this interview Eggers reminds us why we shouldn't worry about what other people think and, even more importantly, why we shouldn't be dismissive of others.
 He shows us what it's like to embrace and to love life.
 If you like music or literature, you'll love his references.
 Feel free to skip right to the addendum, which is where the meat of this article is.
 [eggers]: http://www.armchairnews.com/freelance/eggers.html

-__Oliver Sacks - "The Joy of Old Age.
-(No Kidding.)"__
+__Oliver Sacks - ["The Joy of Old Age.
+(No Kidding.)"][sacks]__

-Oliver Sacks is a wonderful writer, full of awe and optimism.
-His writings help you marvel at the wonderful world we live in.
+Oliver Sacks is a wonderful writer.
+He is full of awe and optimism.
+His writings help you marvel at the world we live in.
+He reminds us that there is always a silver lining.
+One can always find beauty even in what may seem to be dark and difficult situations.
 This is a lovely piece that I want to revisit as I age.
 [sacks]: http://www.nytimes.com/2013/07/07/opinion/sunday/the-joy-of-old-age-no-kidding.html?_r=0

 __Paul Graham - [How to do what you love.][pg]__

-The key insight of this post is that it is really difficult to _know_ what you love.
-I read and reread in the past few years as I tried (and still try) to figure out what the heck to do with my life.
+I read and reread this article in the past few years as I tried (and still try) to figure out what the heck to do with my life.
+The key insight of this post is that it is actually very difficult to _know_ what you love.
 He has a lot of astute observations about how people fail to find what they love.
 I recommend this for people who are still looking for their purpose in life.
+It is a great reminder of the effort necessary to be fulfilled.
 [pg]: http://www.paulgraham.com/love.html

 __Clay Christensen - "How Will You Measure Your Life?"__

 Christensen is the kind of academic I'd like to be.
 An excellent thinker and teacher and human being.
 He is committed to his family, his Church, and his students.
 He observes that a number of his classmates at HBS and his fellow Rhodes Scholars ended up in jail.
 He asks why.
 He spills his secrets for having a fulfilling and purposeful life.
 The key?
-Reflection and perspective.
+A year of continual reflection.
+A constant quest to maintain perspective and see the bigger picture.
 [cc]: http://cityofseekers.com/wp-content/uploads/2011/11/how-will-you-measure-your-life.pdf

 __Radhika Nagpal - ["The Awesomest 7-Year Postdoc."][rn]__